vaibhawvipul/Python-Politics-Game/README.md

 # Python-Politics-Game

 Game based on politics and decision making!
+Based on concepts of game theoery.